LEADING OFF: Gallo preps for Yanks, Nats dealing with COVID

 The Washington Nationals hope to play a doubleheader in Philadelphia, a day after their game against the Phillies was postponed when four players and eight staffers tested positive for COVID-19.

-The postponement came one day after Nationals star Trea Turner left the game against Philadelphia in the first inning following his positive test for the virus.
+The postponement came one day after Nationals star Trea Turner left a game against Philadelphia in the first inning following his positive test for the virus.
 Turner was among the four players who tested positive.

-Manager Dave Martinez said all but one of those who tested positive have been vaccinated.
+Washington manager Dave Martinez said all but one of those who tested positive have been vaccinated.

 The Nationals-Phillies matchup was scheduled to be made up as part of a straight doubleheader on Thursday, but there will be another round of testing to determine if anyone else tests positive.